Elena Rybakina: Coaches

 Rybakina hired Andrei Chesnokov, whom she had already trained with at Spartak Tennis Club, to be her private coach in 2018 at the age of 18.
 This was the first time she had an individual coach.
 Chesnokov only coached in Moscow and did not travel with her to tournaments.
 In February 2019, Rybakina switched coaches to Stefano Vukov, a Croatian former tennis player who briefly competed mainly on the ITF Futures tour.
 With Vukov as her first travelling coach, Rybakina rapidly improved, rising from just inside the top 200 of the WTA rankings into the top 30 in about a year.
 In November 2024, she announced Goran Ivanišević as her new coach having split from Vukov after that year's US Open.
 They worked together until her 2025 Australian Open exit.

 In January 2025, Rybakina rehired Vukov as an additional coach; he was subsequently suspended by the WTA under a code of conduct investigation, and later banned for 12 months, barring him from gaining accreditation at WTA–sanctioned events.
 In his absence, Rybakina hired Italian coach and former ATP tour player Davide Sanguinetti.
 Vukov's ban was removed in August that same year, and he returned to coaching Rybakina.
 According to the Athletic, Rybakina told several people that "her relationship with [Vukov] had become personal and romantic"; they were said to have shared a hotel room in Melbourne during the Australian Open.

+At the end of 2025, Rybakina also added Ukrainian tennis coach and former player Stanislav Khmarskyi to her coaching team.

+Rybakina often practices in Bratislava, Slovakia during the European clay swing and grass season for several weeks each year, calling the city her 'second home' in an interview to Slovak Daily.

 Rivalries

-Elena Rybakina has established several notable rivalries during her career on the WTA Tour.

 Aryna Sabalenka

-Her rivalry with Aryna Sabalenka is among the most prominent.
-They have faced each other 14 times in total, with Sabalenka leading their head-to-head 8–6.
+Rybakina has a prominent rivalry with Aryna Sabalenka, with the pair having faced off in three major finals.
+They have played each other 18 times since 2019, with Sabalenka leading their overall head-to-head 10–8 whereas Rybakina leads the record in finals 5–2.
 Both players are known for their aggressive baseline play, resulting in fast-paced and intense matches.
-A notable encounter was the 2024 Madrid Open, where Sabalenka came back from a set and a break down to win in three sets.
-Rybakina secured a significant victory at the 2023 Indian Wells Open, winning in straight sets.
-Rybakina defeated Sabalenka again in the finals of the 2025 WTA Finals in Riyadh to win her first WTA Finals title.
+The rivalry is considered one of the best of its time.

+They faced off in three major finals, the 2023 Australian Open, won by Sabalenka, the 2026 Australian Open, and the 2026 US Open, the latter two both won by Rybakina.

+Their other notable encounters include the 2023 Indian Wells Open final, 2024 Madrid Open semifinal, 2025 WTA Finals final, and the 2026 Indian Wells Open final.

 Iga Świątek

-Rybakina has also developed a competitive rivalry with Iga Świątek.
-They have met 11 times, with Świątek leading their head-to-head 6–5.
-Their matches are highly anticipated due to their contrasting playing styles and high rankings.
-Rybakina came back from a set down to win at the 2025 WTA Finals in Riyadh and snapped a four match losing streak.

-Jasmine Paolini

-Another significant rivalry is with Jasmine Paolini.
-They have faced each other six times, with the head-to-head split 3–3.
-Paolini's most notable win came at the 2024 French Open quarterfinals, where she defeated Rybakina 6–2, 7–6, marking her first win over a top-five player at a major and propelling her into her first Grand Slam semifinal.